CSDEV-CREATIONS/LandingPage/README.md

-# LandingPage
+# CJ's Shoe Gallery Landing Page

-My Custom Shoe Shop Landing Page
+This is my custom shoe gallery landing page that i created.
+Clean and well responsive.